BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [STARTING POSITIONS]

-[Both players roll a D6 — the player with the highest score chooses two opposite corners to be their deployment zones, and labels them A and B. Their opponent has the other two corners and labels them A and B.]
+[Both players roll a D6 â€” the player with the highest score chooses two opposite corners to be their deployment zones, and labels them A and B. Their opponent has the other two corners and labels them A and B.]

 [The player who scored highest then deploys one of their warbands anywhere within 12" of their corner A. The other player then does the same.
 The player that scored highest then deploys one of their warbands anywhere within 12" of corner B. The other player then deploys the same.]